mmontalbo/grim_rust/grim_analysis/README.rust_shim.md

 - Preload the shim via `LD_PRELOAD` so our exports are resolved before the engine's copy of libLua.
-- When the engine calls `lua_pushCclosure`, we log the function pointer being wrapped and the closure name, along with a push sequence number, upvalue count, and symbol provenance. `lua_setglobal` looks up the bound Lua handle and tracks the global name -> C target mapping so subsequent call tracing can show provenance. `lua_getglobal` logs every read to reveal which globals scripts actually touch at runtime. `lua_ref` / `lua_getref` track anonymous
+- When the engine calls `lua_pushCclosure`, we log the function pointer being wrapped and the closure name, along with an upvalue count and symbol provenance. `lua_setglobal` looks up the bound Lua handle and tracks the global name -> C target mapping so subsequent call tracing can show provenance. `lua_getglobal` logs every read to reveal which globals scripts actually touch at runtime. `lua_ref` / `lua_getref` track anonymous